-If you had only one day in Paris to spend at a museum, consider going to the Musee d’Orsay.
-I know what you’re thinking, but what about the Louvre?
-Yes, the Louvre is absolutely amazing when you have the time.
-The vastness is overwhelming and needs to be planned in advance, not to mention, unless you know your art history, it’s worth hiring a tour guide, someone who knows their stuff will definitely enhance your visit.
+If you have only one day in Paris to spend at a museum, consider going to the Musee d’Orsay.
+I know, but what about the Louvre?
+Yes, the Louvre is fantastic when you have the time.
+However, the vastness is overwhelming and needs some planning.
+That said, unless you know your art history, hiring a tour guide, someone who is knowledgeable, will enhance your visit.

-The Musee d’Orsay was a treat to visit, housed in the former Gare d’Orsay a Beaux-Arts railway station, I last visited here about 23 years ago.
-The building itself is stunning and was hard to believe that at one point this beautiful structure was slated for demolition.
-I’m not sure if I love art more or the history surrounding the art, it’s a chicken-egg dilemma for me.
-What makes d’Orsay special is that it’s home to the largest collection of impressionist and post-impressionist masterpieces in the world, no small feat.
+The Musee d’Orsay was a treat to visit, housed in the former Gare d’Orsay, a Beaux-Arts railway station I last visited 23 years ago.
+The building itself is stunning, and it was hard to believe that, at one point, this beautiful structure was slated for demolition.
+I’m unsure if I love art more or the history surrounding art; it’s a chicken-egg dilemma for me.
+What makes d’Orsay unique?
+It’s home to the most extensive collection of impressionist and post-impressionist masterpieces worldwide, no small feat.

-I was fortunate to have my friend join me on my visit through d’Orsay, even better, she has her degree in Art History, bonus!
-I learned so much from her in those couple hours, keyhole art, symbolism, impressionist prostitution and porn?
-What?!
-Go ahead, google all of it, very interesting.
-We managed to glide through the museum in just under two hours, and we didn’t feel as if we were rushed or missing anything.
-When you have limited time, it’s nice to know you can tackle a museum of this size and still get out to do other things.
-I’d like to call this a “user-friendly” museum, where your children will actually recognize and appreciate the artwork and not be bored out of their minds.
-With a lovely cafe on the top floor, you can also take in the spectacular views on the outside deck and yes, take a “selfie”.
+We managed to glide through the museum in just under two hours.
+We weren’t rushed or felt we were missing anything.
+When you have limited time, it’s nice to know you can tackle a museum of this scale and still get out to see other sites.
+This is a “user-friendly” museum where your children will recognize and appreciate the artwork and not be bored.
+There’s a lovely cafe on the top floor, and you can take in the spectacular views on the outside deck and take the perfect “selfie.”